-From pre-kindergarten through grade 8, each grade has its own set of Content Standards that are written so that the standards for each grade build on the knowledge and skills of previous grades.
+From pre-kindergarten through grade 8, each grade has its own set of Content Standards that are designed to build on the knowledge and skills learned in previous years.
 Related Content Standards are grouped together under topic headings.
 At the high school level, standards for six full-year courses build on elementary and middle school knowledge and skills.
 An Introductory Page for each grade or course provides an overview for the year’s study.
-The diagram on the following page shows how this page and Standards pages are organized.
+The diagram on the following page shows how this page and the Content Standards pages are organized.

 Standards for Literacy in History and Social Science

-Because learning civics, geography, history, and economics is dependent on and contributes to strong literacy skills, the framework contains standards for reading, writing, and speaking and listening, drawn from the Massachusetts English Language Arts and Literacy Curriculum Framework (2017).
+Because learning civics, geography, history, and economics is dependent on and contributes to strong literacy skills, the framework contains Standards for Reading, Writing, and Speaking and Listening in History and Social Science, drawn from the Massachusetts English Language Arts and Literacy Curriculum Framework (2017).

 Appendix A: Applicability of the Standards to English Language Learners and Students with Disabilities addresses how the standards apply to all students.